Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/readme.md

 # Provisioning Device Client Sample - Microsoft Azure IoT SDK for .NET

+The DPS samples that previously existed here have been removed since this sample repository will be retired and archived.

+Please see here for the up to date [ProvisioningSamples](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/provisioning).

 ## Overview

 This folder contains samples demonstrating the steps required to dynamically associate devices with IoT hubs using the Microsoft Azure IoT Device Provisioning Service.